 - i.
-All discharges to retention facilities shall be composed entirely of manure, litter or process wastewater from the proper operation and maintenance of a CAFO, and the precipitation from the animal confinement, storage and handling areas.
+All discharges to retention facilities shall be composed entirely of manure, litter, or process wastewater from the proper operation and maintenance of a CAFO, and the precipitation from the animal confinement, storage, and handling areas.
 The disposal of other materials into these retention facilities is prohibited. - ii.
-Animals confined at the CAFO shall not be allowed to come into direct contact with waters of the United States.
+Animals confined at the CAFO shall not be allowed to come into direct contact with waters of the state.
 Fences may be used to restrict such access. - iii.
-New facilities shall not be built in a water of the United States as defined in 40 CFR § 122.2. - iv.
-Wastewater containment facilities, manure storage facilities or holding pens may not be located in the 100-year flood plain unless the facility is protected from inundation and damage that may occur during that flood event. - v.
+New facilities shall not be built in waters of the state as defined in Title 2 O.S. § 2A-2(17). - iv.
+Wastewater containment facilities, manure storage facilities, or holding pens may not be located in the 100-year flood plain unless the facility is protected from inundation and damage that may occur during that flood event. - v.
 There shall be no water quality impairment to public and neighboring private drinking water wells due to waste handling at the permitted facility.
-Facility wastewater retention facilities, holding pens or waste/wastewater disposal sites shall not be located closer to public or private water wells than the distances specified by State regulations or health codes, or State issued permits for that facility. - vi.
-There shall be no discharge of manure, litter, or process wastewater from retention or control structures to surface waters of the United States through groundwater with a direct hydrologic connection to such waters. - vii.
+Facility wastewater retention facilities, holding pens, or waste/wastewater disposal sites shall not be located closer to public or private water wells than the distances specified by State regulations or health codes, or State issued permits for that facility. - vi.
+There shall be no discharge of manure, litter, or process wastewater from retention or control structures to surface waters of state through groundwater with a direct hydrologic connection to such waters. - vii.
 There shall be no discharge of rainfall runoff from manure or litter storage piles. - 3.
 Water Quality-Based Effluent Limitations and Standards Production Area